Moderately prosperous society: History

-The revival of the concept of a Xiaokang Society was in part a criticism of social trends in mainland China in the 1990s under Jiang Zemin, in which many in China felt was focusing too much on the newly rich and not enough on mainland China's rural poor.
+The revival of the concept of a Xiaokang society was in part a criticism of social trends in mainland China in the 1990s under Jiang Zemin, in which many in China felt was focusing too much on the newly rich and not enough on mainland China's rural poor.
+In 1997, Jiang expanded the concept to include more goals, including GDP growth, expanded rural development, increased living standards, the implementation of a social security system, the strengthening of governing institutions and education, poverty alleviation, and environmental protection.
+He also coined the term "comprehensively building a moderately prosperous society".
 At the 16th National Congress of the Chinese Communist Party in 2002, Jiang, set a goal of achieving comprehensive xiaokang by 2020.
+He warned that "The moderately prosperous life we are leading is still at a low level, it is not all-inclusive and is very uneven".
 Hu Jintao reiterated this goal at the 17th Party Congress and the 18th Party Congress.
 He also set a goal of doubling China's GDP and GDP per capita by 2020.
 In 2015, Xi announced the Four Comprehensives, which included comprehensively building a moderately prosperous society.
 That year, Xi further introduced three new requirements for building a moderately prosperous society, namely: